 What about unorganized religion?
 Shamanism may be defined as an unorganized religion.
 How has shamanism benefited the societies where it thrives?
 The answer is basically, none.
 What about private theistic beliefs where there is no church or other affiliation?
 How has that brought benefit to societies?
 Other than perhaps the occasional effort to help someone or give toward a good cause, unorganized , private beliefs have done very little to benefit society.
 So what’s wrong with organized religion?
 Very simply, nothing, nothing at all.
 In fact, from the Bible’s perspective, organization is a necessary component for an ongoing, healthy, and community benefiting religion.
 And I think that Christianity is a wonderful example of a world benefiting, organized religion.
-Today’s tragic earthquake in Nepal is an example of how organized religion benefits societies.
-Samaritan’s Purse, a relief agency founded by Franklin Graham, is preparing to deliver millions of dollars of relief supplies and aid to victims.
+The tragic earthquake in Nepal a few years ago is an example of how organized religion benefits societies.
+Samaritan’s Purse, a relief agency founded by Franklin Graham, prepared to deliver millions of dollars of relief supplies and aid to victims.
 In fact, most relief agencies are Christian founded organizations.

 Organized religion has done more than humanitarian works.
 Organized religion has founded countless numbers of schools, universities, orphanages, half-way houses for released inmates, homeless shelters, job training centers, and efforts to halt human trafficking and the sex trade, worldwide.
 Christian work in these areas outstrips the secular and governmental by many times.
 It is because of organized religion that these efforts are not only founded, but thrive.